 31. Williams K, Thomas NS, Adkins AE, Dick DM.
 (2018) Perception of peer drinking and access to alcohol mediate the effect of residence status on alcohol consumption.
 American Journal of Undergraduate Research, 13-21, 14(4)

 Berenz EC, Vukanovic A, Kevorkain S, Gonzales RE, Chowdhurry N, Dutcher CD, Dick DM, Kendler KS, Amstadter AB.
 Childhood trauma and distress tolerance: A multi-modal study in independent samples.
 Under review.

-Bourdon J, Moore AA, Do EK, Kendler KS, Dick DM.
+Bourdon JL, Moore AA, Long EC, Kendler KS, Dick DM.
 The relationship between on-campus service utilization and common mental health symptoms in undergraduate college students.
 Under review

 Cho SB, Aliev F, Kendler KS, Davies AG, Dick DM, Bettinger JC.
 The association of C-terminal-binding protein CTBP1 and CTBP2 genes with alcohol problems and externalizing behavior.
 Under review